John Coltrane: Giant Steps

 The set starts off with “Giant Steps,” a piece so complex that it can be thought of as the logical end of bebop and chordal improvisation.
 There are no less than 26 chords in each 16-bar chorus along with several key changes.
 Individual chords often fly by after just two beats, making this a challenging piece to master, particularly in 1959.
 After the record was released, “Giant Steps” took the place of the comparatively easy “Cherokee” as the test piece for young jazz musicians.
 Coltrane’s two solos sound effortless with a nonstop flow of creative ideas.

-Ironically, while “Giant Steps” has been recorded a countless number of times since the original version, Coltrane never recorded it again and does not seem to have ever played it with his own working group; at least no live version from him has ever surfaced.
+Ironically, while “Giant Steps” has been recorded a countless number of times since the original version, Coltrane never recorded it again and does not seem to have ever played it with his own working group; at least no live version of Giat Steps from him has ever surfaced.